 KICKR v6 adds WiFi connectivity, an ERG Easy Ramp feature, and an odometer.
 You can read my article comparing KICKR v5 and v6 for more details.

-Wahoo KICKR’s road-like ride feel is excellent.
-The flywheel does a great job, so together with high gradient simulation, you will feel a lot of pain climbing the Alp Du Zwift.
+I like KICKR’s road-like ride feel.
+Its flywheel does a great job, so with up to 20% gradient simulation, you will feel great pain climbing the Alp Du Zwift.

 The trainer itself is quiet so that the most noise will be made by your bike’s drive train.
-You don’t have to use headphones, and you won’t disturb your family member and neighbors.
+You don’t have to use headphones and won’t disturb your family members in other rooms.

-KICKR is fully compatible with Wahoo accessories like KICKR Climb or Headwind, which will take your indoor training to a new level.
+One of the KICKR’s benefits is its compatibility with Wahoo accessories like KICKR Climb or Headwind, which will take your indoor training to a new level.
+Non-Wahoo trainers don’t have this compatibility.

 If the specs of KICKR are insufficient for you, check out the Tacx NEO 2T.
-It offers higher gradient simulation (up to 25%), more resistance (2200W), and a few other perks.
+It offers higher gradient simulation (up to 25%), more resistance (2200W), and other perks, like different road surface simulations.

 Check out the best bike trainer accessories to upgrade your training cave and improve your indoor training experience.